8 reasons why videoconferencing isn't great for your business or wellbeing

 Kane Reinholdtsen Letdkk7whqk Unsplash 1024x683

-Glossophobia, or the fear of public speaking, is one of the most common phobias out there and is estimated to affect about .
+Glossophobia, or the fear of public speaking, is one of the most common phobias out there and is estimated to affect about 75% of the global population.
 Studies report that people suffering from glossophobia are most nervous about being watched and stared at by large amounts of people.
 Sure, you might argue that video meetings aren’t quite the same as standing on stage addressing a live audience of 100 people.
 And you’re right, it’s not exactly the same—but there are similarities that can provoke anxiety.

 Online video tools require an uncommon amount of eye contact.
 Think about it—with the webcam on throughout the call and all participants looking straight at their screens, there are always faces staring back at you.
 This doesn’t happen in face-to-face meetings in conference rooms, where people can focus on many different things.
 So even if you’re not speaking in a Zoom call, you still feel like you’re being watched and looked at.